-With a revitalization of downtown ongoing—the revamped British Colonial Hilton leading the way—Nassau is recapturing some of its past glamour.
-Nevertheless, modern influences are completely apparent: fancy restaurants, suave clubs, and trendy coffeehouses have popped up everywhere.
+With a revitalization of downtown ongoing, Nassau is trying to recapture some of its past glamour.
+Nevertheless, modern influences are completely apparent: fancy restaurants and trendy coffeehouses have popped up everywhere.
 These changes have come partly in response to the growing number of upper-crust crowds that now supplement the spring breakers and cruise passengers who have traditionally flocked to Nassau.
 Of course, you can still find a wild club or a rowdy bar, but you can also sip cappuccino while viewing contemporary Bahamian art or dine by candlelight beneath prints of old Nassau, serenaded by soft, island-inspired calypso music.

 A trip to Nassau wouldn't be complete without a stop at some of the island's well-preserved historic buildings.
 The large, pink colonial-style edifices house Parliament and some of the courts, while others, like Fort Charlotte, date back to the days when pirates ruled the town.
 Take a tour via horse-drawn carriage for the full effect.